-- None of our information line staff are trained in counselling so we cannot provide a counselling service.
+- Our staff are not trained in counselling so we cannot provide a counselling service.
 However, we can offer support and a listening ear.

 - We cannot provide you with an advocacy service.

 If we are unable to help you with your query, we will try to direct you to another organisation that can.
 We are unable to guarantee the service of any other organisations we refer you to.

 The DSA takes caller confidentiality very seriously and our Data Policy is in accordance with the General Data Regulation legislation(2016).
 We will not share your personal details with third parties unless consent has been given.